whyliuxing/reverse-engineering-journal/README.md

 * DLL files look almost exactly like EXE files.
 For example, it also uses PE file format.
 The only real difference is that DLL has more exports than imports
   + Main DLL function is DllMain.
 It has no label and is not an export in the DLL but is specified in the PE header as the file's entry point
 * Before Windows OS switches between threads, all values in the CPU are saved in a structure called the thread context.
 The OS then loads the thread context of the new thread into the CPU and executes the new thread
+* __Pool Memory__: memory allocated by kernel-mode code
+  + __Paged Pool__: memory that can be paged out
+  + __Non-Paged Pool__: memory that can never be paged out
+* __Memory Descriptor Lists (MDL)__: a data structure that describes the mapping between a process's virtual address to a set of physical pages.
+Each MDL entry describes one contiguous buffer that can be locked (can't be reused by another process) and mapped to a process's virtual address space
 * __Kernal32dll__: interface that provides APIs to interact with Windows OS
 * __Ntdll__: interface to kernel.
 Lowest userland API
   + Native applications are applications that issue calls directly to the Natice API(Ntdll)